sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Implements colour for packages hyperref and bookmark
+Short desc    : Implements colour for packages hyperref and bookmark
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides the code for the color option that is
+Descript     : This package provides the code for the color option that is
              : used by packages hyperref and bookmark.
 It is not intended as
              : package for the user.
 ```